Esri/arcgis-osm-editor/README.md

 ## Requirements

 * An OpenStreetMap login (create at https://www.openstreetmap.org/user/new)
-* ArcGIS for Desktop 10.1 (Desktop Component)
+* ArcGIS for Desktop 10.3
-* ArcGIS Server 10.1, ArcSDE 10.1, and IIS (Server Component)
 * Visual Studio 2010 (if you're working with the code)

 ## Resources